MAXIORBOY/Auto-Survey--Django--/README.md

   * answer comparasion (beetween n random picked choices)

 ## Launch:
-* From the command line, use a command ```python manage.py runserver```.
+* From the command line, type ```python manage.py runserver```.
 Then launch any internet browser and go the site which will show up in the command line.

 ## Technology:
 * ```Python``` 3.8